geo-ant/blog/_posts/2021-02-25-cpp-common-call-syntax-variadic-functions.md

 Inspired by the previous article on creating a common interface to call and pass functions of different numbers of arguments in Rust, I wanted to see if and how I could make this work in C++.
 I was able to get a very similar thing working in C++ at the expense of some of my sanity.
 Here we go.

 # Our Goals
 Our goals for this article are very similar to the goals of the [previous article](/blog/2021/rust-traits-and-variadic-functions/), where we wrote a common interface to call and pass functions with different numbers of arguments.
 In this post, I want to explore whether I can achieve a similar effect in Modern C++.
 Given two callables, each taking one and two arguments, respectively.
-For example these two callables:
+For example, these two callables:

 ```c++
 float f1(double x) {return 2*x;}